Protecting people and the environment is one of our company's core values, as detailed in The Chevron Way.

 - Steward our sites.
 When a site has reached the end of its productive live, we work to decommission it, remediate any environmental effects and look for ways to reuse the area that will benefit the community and environment.

-We have a companywide, disciplined approach to indentifying and managing any impact our operations may have on the environment, such as through waste, air emissions and water use.
+We have a companywide, disciplined approach to identifying and managing any potential impact our operations may have on the environment, such as through waste, air emissions or water use.
 Our Environmental Stewardship Corporate Standard Process helps us identify and fund projects to improve our environmental performance.

 We apply our Environmental, Social and Health Impact Assessment (ESHIA) process to all capital projects within the company’s operational control.
 The ESHIA process provides a systematic and risk-based approach to identifying, assessing and managing potentially significant impacts.
 The assessments can include potential impacts of our activities on surrounding communities, natural resources, air quality, land and water, or community health and livelihoods.
 Obtaining input from communities and partners is central to the ESHIA process and occurs throughout a project’s life cycle.
 Our application of the ESHIA process is wide ranging: It informs facility siting, infrastructure and technology selection.
 The ESHIA process has also helped our project development teams strengthen the protection of local ecosystems, improve protection of endangered species and enhance our community investments.
 Since 2007, we have used our ESHIA process in the planning and implementation of nearly 900 capital projects worldwide.